-Our 12-week Fall 2018 semester is now closed for registration.
-Our 10-week Winter 2019 semester starts on January 7th, 2019 and ends on March 17th, 2019.
-Pre-registration for currently enrolled families is on November 26th and Open Registration for new families is on December 3rd!
-Schedule a free demo class during our Winter Open House on December 12th & 13th and January 4th & 5th!
+Our 10-week Winter Semester started on January 7th and ends on March 17th, and registration is now closed.
+Our 9-week Spring Session starts on April 1st and goes through June 3rd.
+Pre-registration for currently enrolled families is on February 25th and Open Registration for new families is on March 4th!
+Schedule a FREE demo class during our open house on March 27th and 28th!

 In our Mixed-age Music Together® class for newborns through 5 years old, you will find children and their families singing, dancing, and playing instruments together.
 There will be 8 to 12 children in each 45-minute class.
 You will come once a week and if you have to miss a class you can have 2 makeup classes during the session.
 You will hear laughter and a blend of diverse voices, and you will see smiles and looks of amazement and curiosity on the faces of parents and children.
 While some children sit in the laps of their parents or caregivers, others independently explore the room, the instruments, and their own movement in relation to the music.
 Some children are spontaneous singers and movers, while others are careful and astute observers.
 Even when your child gives no response or seems uninterested in listening or participating, important learning is still taking place.
 The young child's brain is twice as active as the adult brain and is soaking up the environment effortlessly and without fatigue and often reenacts the class once home!